 Another option today is to travel across the barren Kjolur highland route, to a geothermal wilderness oasis at Hveravellir, before driving to Reykjavik.
 If you choose to do this you must have a Group 5.0 or higher 4WD vehicle.
 This route is only open from mid-June through August

 Your tour concludes with car drop-off at Keflavik International Airport.

 The first night of your tour is spent in the Hveragerdi area, a small town about 45km from Reykjavik, to enable you to then head off into the countryside the next day without having to go through Reykjavik.
 Additional nights can be added in Reykjavik at the end.

 Choose from 3 different levels of accommodation:

-Budget: standard rooms with shared facilities in budget hotels, farm houses and guesthouses
+Budget: basic rooms with shared facilities in budget hotels, guesthouses and farmhouse accommodation.

 The names for individual accommodations are not available prior to booking, as the tour package is based on hotel price categories and not on specific hotels/accommodations.
 The exact location of the countryside hotels will vary according to availability - the itinerary indicates the region for each overnight stay (with the exception of the last night which is always in Reykjavik itself).

 For the Group 5.0 medium 4WD manual rental car needed to take the Kjolur highland route (Day 7), other car types and other accommodation option prices, please enquire.